nOkuda/dummy-tess-api/README.md

 pip3 install -r requirements.txt
 ```

+If there is a bdist error when install the pre-requisite libraries, you can safely ignore it.

 ## Run the Development Server

 Be sure that your environment is activated and pre-requisites have been installed.
 Then start the flask server: